BradleyChatha/PersonalWebsite/PersonalWebsite/wwwroot/blogs/JsonSerialiser/post4.md

 @title Serialising arrays@

 *Note that in the previous post, the `Person` struct was converted into a class* *for testing purposes.
-From this point on, `Person` is a struct again unless specified otherwise.*
+From this point on `Person` is a struct again unless specified otherwise.*

 One of the final things missing before our serialiser can reach a "minimalistic but useable" state is the ability to serialise both dynamic and associative arrays.
 Static arrays are saved as an excercise for this post.

-I've already covered all the main metaprogramming features that'll be used in this post, and arrays are relatively simple to serialise, so this post will be on the shorter end.
+I've already covered the majority of the main metaprogramming features that'll be used in this post, and arrays are relatively simple to serialise, so this post will be on the shorter end.

 ## Serialising dynamic arrays